Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### `GSSAPI`

-In the case of `GSSAPI` authentication mechanism, the following parameters will be part of the authentication configuration:
+When this mechanism is specified, you can configure the following authentication parameters:

 - `authentication.gssapi.key.tab.enable`